mattcroat/joy-of-code/posts/sveltekit-deployment/sveltekit-deployment.md

 pnpx degit joysofcode/sveltekit-deploy
 ```

-- Install the dependencies with `pnpm i`
+- Install the dependencies with `npm i`
 - Rename `.env.example` to `.env` and put your connection string inside `DATABASE_URL`
 - Type `pnpx prisma db push` in your terminal and run it which is going to create the tables from your Prisma schema in Supabase

-If you run the development server with `pnpm run dev` you should only see the title on the page because we don't have any posts yet.
+If you run the development server with `npm run dev` you should only see the title on the page because we don't have any posts yet.

 The next step is hosting the SvelteKit app on Vercel.